GeorgeLuImmortal/DocLLM_reimplementation/README.md

 # Model architecture

-We re-implement the model architecture based on baichuan2-7b instead (paper uses llama2-7b since they focus on English data)
+We re-implement the model architecture based on baichuan2-7b instead (paper uses llama2-7b since they focus on English data), model size 7.5B -> 9.1B

 The re-implemented model architecture is availabled at https://huggingface.co/JinghuiLuAstronaut/DocLLM_baichuan2_7b